Applications Being Accepted for 2023 New York AEM Leopold Conservation Award

-New York State Agriculture Commissioner Richard A. Ball today announced that applications are open for New York State’s 2022 Agricultural Environmental Management (AEM) Leopold Conservation Award.
+New York State Agriculture Commissioner Richard A. Ball today announced applications are being accepted for New York State’s 2023 Agricultural Environmental Management (AEM) Leopold Conservation Award.

 The application can be found at www.sandcountyfoundation.org/ApplyLCA.